hiten2/Project/cFS/README.md

 2. finish `diskcdll.py`, and make sure that it is able to store an encrypted doubly linked list on disk
 3. determine a logical structure for a cFS object and its encryption standard, then optimize it for efficiency
-4. compile using Cython into a shared object library
+4. compile using Cython into a shared object library **note that security can be compromised by the cipher implementation**

 # REVISED abstract data type (ADT)
 *please note that there is no concept for a link; links are represented in a cFSDirectory-formatted list*